-Performance Indicators in the Supply Chain We have collaborated with Intertek on their Inlight programme and in November 2020 we asked our top 10 suppliers to complete the Modern Slavery Self-Assessment Questionnaire (SAQ).
-The programme was an effective way to uncover factors that may not be visible during an audit.
+Performance Indicators in the Supply Chain

+We have collaborated with Intertek on their Inlight programme and have asked our key strategic suppliers to complete the Modern Slavery Self-Assessment Questionnaire (SAQ).
+The programme is an effective way to uncover factors that may not be visible during an audit.
 It also allows us to access and benchmark our suppliers against a global database.
-We aim to continue our work with the Inlight programme for continuous monitoring of our supply base.